ash-bergs/fallout-scrapper/README.md

 - Online wikis are great, but they're slow to search and usually have a lot of data on one page
 - I wanted a personal, queryable database to check "items → components" or "components -> items" quickly

+And if you don't trade in scrap, you likely wish you had a reference for the weekly or daily challenges that have us running around the wasteland looking for toilet paper and cigarettes.

 This project:

 - Scrapes the Fallout 76 [Nukapedia Fallout Wiki](https://fallout.fandom.com/wiki/Fallout_76_junk_items) specifically